Flying wedge: Modern warfare

 The wedge is still used in modern armies, especially by tanks and other armored units.
-An example of this is the Panzerkeil or "armored wedge" used by the German Wehrmacht in World War II.
+One example is the Panzerkeil or "armored wedge" used by the German Wehrmacht in World War II.

 The hollow wedge formation remains one of the basic infantry formations at the squad and section level, especially when crossing open ground.
 However unlike in ancient and medieval times, the formation is used not to maximise effectiveness in melee combat, but to maximise the situational awareness and firepower of a unit.
 The intervals between soldiers is designed to give mutually supporting lines of sight that do not obscure one another forward and to the sides, and this also corresponds to mutually supporting overlapping arcs of fire.
 The squad automatic weapon will usually anchor one of the flanks of a fireteam wedge.
 In a platoon wedge the command group and platoon machine guns are placed in the hollow of the wedge.

 Exactly the same principles of mutually supporting lines of sight and fire, apply to an armored vehicles deployed in a wedge formation.

 There are many advantages to using this formation.
 It provides more overwatch as a result of the area it spans.
 Bounding overwatch can also be transitioned fast and efficiently.
 The regiment can change formation with ease and the front of it has a significant amount of strength from its crossfire.